kivra/oauth2/README.md

 ## DESCRIPTION

 Oauth2 is a library to build Oauth2 aware servers.
-This library tries to adhere to the spec: <http://tools.ietf.org/html/draft-ietf-oauth-v2-23>.
+This library tries to adhere to the spec as close as possible: <http://tools.ietf.org/html/draft-ietf-oauth-v2-23>.

 Currently tested and supported flows are: